pro100svitlo/FingerprintAuthHelper/Docs.md

 openSecuritySettings()
     // method, that opens android security settings activity,
     // where user can change fingerprint settings

-    // for example if there is no saved fingerprints, you can propose user to
+showSecuritySettingsDialog()
+    // method, that opens dialog, with explanations why needs to set fingerprint and lock screen
-    // go to settingsActivity and set it up
+    // also with propose go to settingsActivity
 ```

 ### Callbacks: